Diallo75012/git_sre_agents/notes.md

 | StructuredOutput | Schema logic                  | `machine_struct_output`    |
 | TaskState        | Default or defined enum       | direct or `TaskCompletion` |
 | Llm              | Model config + prompt + tools | `machine_model_settings`   |

+have added some read me in core to prepare the machine function implementations.
+Have a boiler plate of some of the machine funcitons reusing the agent.rs structs implementations. need next to test those functions and see what it returns and adapt those to what is needed for the app.